open-lms-open-source/moodle-vagrant-box/README.md

 This project is used to provision a base box that can be used for Moodle development.
 This base box is built upon the boxes published by the [Bento project](https://github.com/chef/bento).

-This box is published to [Atlas](https://atlas.hashicorp.com/moodlerooms).
+This box is published to [Vagrant Cloud](https://app.vagrantup.com/moodlerooms).
 You can use this box with Vagrant like any other box that's published on Atlas.

 The rest of this document is geared towards building this box, not how to use it.
 So likely